mahtDFR/lcdpi/README.md

 #### What's included?

-- [urldrop.py](https://github.com/mahtDFR/lcdpi/blob/master/urldrop.py) is a utility to drop a URL in your SSH session which will be cast to the lcd
+- [urldrop.py](https://github.com/mahtDFR/lcdpi/blob/master/urldrop.py) is a utility to drop a URL into your SSH session that will be cast to the lcd
+- [yturldrop.py](https://github.com/mahtDFR/lcdpi/blob/master/yturldrop.py) is a utility to drop a YouTube URL into your SSH session that will be cast to the lcd (unstable)
-- [giphytv.py](https://github.com/mahtDFR/lcdpi/blob/master/giphytv.py) allows you to input a keyword in your SSH session that will display random gifs related to that keyword on the lcd (using [giphytv](http://tv.giphy.com/work%20remote))
+- [giphytv.py](https://github.com/mahtDFR/lcdpi/blob/master/giphytv.py) allows you to input a keyword into your SSH session that will display random gifs related to that keyword on the lcd (using [giphytv](http://tv.giphy.com/work%20remote))

 ![walk into the club like...](https://media.giphy.com/media/ZdU3bTTc1WWStZM5lm/giphy.gif)